zathras/jovial_svg/README.md

 a solid starting point that a group of experts put considerable thought behind.

 If you come across an SVG
-asset that falls within the scope of this library, but which doesn't render, please try to narrow down what support would be needed in the library, and submit an image that correctly uses that feature in any bug report.
+asset that falls within the scope of this library, but that doesn't render, please try to narrow down what support would be needed in the library, and submit an image that correctly uses that feature in any bug report.
 Contributions can be considered too -- and the binary format